jc-874/junchi_zhang/contents/home.md

-I am a Phd student in the Shanghai Center for Mathematical Sciences at Fudan University.
+I am a PhD student in the Shanghai Center for Mathematical Sciences at Fudan University.

 #### Contact